mariadb-AlexanderPresniakov/minitrue/README.md

 description: "My service logs normalization rules"

+global_replace:
+  # Optional global string replacements to apply to each line before parsing and rules.
+  "192.168.1.2": "host1"

 input:
   # Optional parser with named groups.
 Only "msg" is special; anything else is user-defined.
 All the groups are available to the rules.
   # If this is not provided, the entire line becomes {msg} and no extra fields are added.